Energy Lens

 As a rule of thumb: the more data you can get, and the more detailed it is, the better.

 The old school approach to energy-data collection is to manually read meters once a week or once a month.
-This is quite a chore, and unfortunately weekly or monthly data is hopelessly inadequate when compared with the data that comes easily and automatically from the modern approach...
+This is quite a chore, and weekly or monthly data isn't nearly as good the data that comes easily and automatically from the modern approach...

 The modern approach to energy-data collection is to fit interval-metering systems that automatically measure and record energy consumption at short, regular intervals such as every 15-minutes or half hour.
 There's more about this on our page about interval data.

 Detailed interval energy consumption data makes it possible to see patterns of energy waste that it would be impossible to see otherwise.
 For example, there's simply no way that weekly or monthly meter readings can show you how much energy you're using at different times of the day, or on different days of the week.
-And seeing these patterns is critical to finding the routine waste in your building.
+And seeing these patterns makes it much easier to find the routine waste in your building.

 The detailed meter data that you are collecting will be invaluable for helping you to find and quantify energy-saving opportunities.
 We've written an article that explains more about how to analyze your meter data to find energy waste.